top of page

 Santiago Legarre is an Argentine public intellectual, law professor and natural law scholar.

 He received his law degree in 1992 in Argentina, and then clerked for the Argentine Supreme Court.
-He earned a Master of Studies in legal research from Oxford University, under the tutelage of the natural law scholar, John Finnis.
-He also holds a PhD in political science from Universidad de Buenos Aires.
+He also holds a PhD in political science from Universidad de Buenos Aires, and earned a Master of Studies in Legal Research from Oxford University, under the tutelage of the natural law scholar, John Finnis.
 While at Oxford he wrote a dissertation entitled "The Historical Background of the Police Power", published in 2007 by the University of Pennsylvania Journal of Constitutional Law.

-He began his academic career in 1995, teaching law at Universidad Austral.
-Professor Legarre moved to the Universidad Catolica de Argentina in 2007.
+He began his academic career in 1995, teaching law at Universidad Austral, and since 2007 at the Universidad Catolica de Argentina.
 He is an independent researcher at CONICET, the Argentine National Council for Research.
 He has written regularly for La Nación, a leading Argentine media outlet

 Legarre's academic interests include constitutional law and jurisprudence.
 His work has been published by major legal journals including the American Journal of JurisprudenceHarvard Journal of Law and Public PolicyJurisprudence: an International Journal of Legal and Political ThoughtLouisiana Law ReviewTulane Law ReviewLoyola Law ReviewJournal of Civil Law StudiesNotre Dame Journal of International and Comparative LawChinese Journal of International Law, and Kalinga Institute of Industrial Technology Journal of Law and Society.
 He also teaches a workshop on creative writing for law students.